 Each of the three routes - the Mawr, Canol and Bach - saw riders experience some of the most picturesque country and coastal roads in the UK.
 Always Aim High’s famous marshals and feed stations were on hand the whole time as riders passed through the likes of Trearddur Bay, Beaumaris, Moelfre and Menai Bridge.

 Returning for 2018 was the hugely popular ‘Flying Mile’ at RAF Mona Airfield, sponsored by Kingud Biodegradable Bike Cleaning products.
 Riders across all three distances had the opportunity to challenge themselves on the mile long, timed section along the closed airstrip before continuing on their cycle.

-The fastest times over the Kingud ‘Flying Mile’ were Matthew Mott-Dowling for the men with a time of 00:01:57, and Jane Rees for the women with a time of 00:02:11.
+The fastest times over the Kingud ‘Flying Mile’ were Matthew Mott-Dowling for the men with a time of 00:01:57, and Jane Rees Narberth Dynamos Cycling Club for the women with a time of 00:02:11

-Tim Lloyd, director at Always Aim High, organisers of the Tour de Môn said: “It’s been brilliant to see such a diverse group of cyclists tackling these three stunning routes at the Tour de Môn.”
+Always Aim High Director, Tim Lloyd said: “It’s been brilliant to see such a diverse group of cyclists tackling these three stunning routes at the Tour de Môn.”